-Allow to ferment at room temperature or slight warmer for 5 – 7 days.
+- Allow to ferment at room temperature or slightly warmer for 5 - 7 days.
 If the temperature is cooler then it will take longer.

 Method of Using A Fermentation Jar

-Burp the jar if necessary to prevent carbon dioxide building up too much creating to much pressure in the jar.
+- Burp the jar if necessary to prevent carbon dioxide from building up too much creating to much pressure in the jar.

 - As with the vacuum procedure, at the end of fermentation place the plums in the fridge to halt or dramatically slow fermentation before using.
 If you don't intend to use the fermented plums right away I would suggest draining the brine and then freezing.